chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

-# Defining document variables
+# Defining template variables

+!!! info "Template Variables"
+	When referring to **variables** we can mean **[Template variables](/GraFx-Studio/concepts/variables/#template-variables)** or **[JavaScript variables](/GraFx-Studio/concepts/variables/#javascript-variables)**.
+	In the context of this page, we are talking about Template variables, unless stated differently.

 In the headerbar, choose [Automate](/GraFx-Studio/overview/headerbar/)

-A panel will appear, where you can define your document variables.
+A panel will appear, where you can define your template variables.

-A list of all document variables that are available in the document shows
+A list of all template variables that are available in the document shows

 - Variable name
 - Variable type